-When the police finally got Jimmy Melvin Jr. out of a seedy motel room in Bedford, Nova Scotia following a tense six-hour standoff in July 2006, they must have been hanging their heads in shame.
+When the police finally got Jimmy Melvin Jr. out of a seedy motel room in Bedford, Nova Scotia following a tense six-hour standoff in July 2006, it was too late to save face.

 Melvin Jr. had been a wanted man for weeks, and police had asked the public for help in tracking him down, labelling him as armed and dangerous.
 But when he ended up in police custody after being picked up in a bar-fight, he pulled a typical Ricky-from-Trailer-Park-Boys maneuver, tricking the cops by lying about his identity and presenting a fake ID.
 While in the drunk tank in Digby, he then told officers he had information about the wanted Jimmy Melvin Jr.'s whereabouts.
 The misled officers transferred him to the Halifax Police, who spent several hours hunting for Jimmy Melvin Jr. with Jimmy Melvin Jr.

-Only after releasing him, did they realize the man who they had been cruising around with was actually the man they were looking for in the first place: a person of interest in the recent murder of a member of the Marriott family—a neighbouring clan that had worked both with and against Melvin's family for years in the local drug trade.
+Only after releasing him did they realize the man who they had been cruising around with was actually the man they were looking for in the first place: a person of interest in the recent murder of a member of the Marriott family—a neighboring clan that had worked both with and against Melvin's family for years in the local drug trade.

 At the time, the two clans were in the midst of a multi-generational feud, one that had come to an explosive new peak when both Jimmy Melvin Sr. and Jimmy Melvin Jr. had been released from prison earlier in 2006.
 And though it appears that the two families had at one point been aligned (via a crack ring circa 2002), the subsequent murder of a Marriott made it clear this alliance was no more.

-With Melvin Jr. arrested once again, only months after his release, the cops had gotten their man.
+With Melvin Jr. finally arrested, the cops had gotten their man.
 But this would hardly be the end of the saga, nor any sort of new beginning.
-Just another in a long line of ridiculous and bloody moments that turned the Spryfield wars between the Marriotts and Melvins into a Hatfield-McCoy type Maritime legend.
+Just another in a long line of ridiculous and bloody moments that turned the Spryfield wars between the Marriotts and Melvins into a Hatfield-McCoy type legend.

 Real-Life Trailer Park Boys

-Their continued presence in the media has made the Marriotts and Melvins practically household names in Halifax as the two notorious families have been alternately working together or fighting each other on and off for more than 25 years.
+Their continued presence in the media has made the Marriotts and Melvins practically household names in Halifax, and the two notorious families have been alternately working together or fighting each other on and off for more than 25 years.

 "It's like a soap opera in a way, if it wasn't so tragic," Stephen Schneider, Criminology Graduate Program Coordinator at Saint Mary's University, told VICE.